History Echoes-Science Tells |Scientific Services for Art Materials Analysis

 About us

-Our Clients: Museum of Fine Arts, Boston.
-Peabody Essex Musuem
+Clients: Museum of Fine Arts, Boston.
+Peabody Essex Museum, Isabella Stewart Gardner Museum

 HPLC, LC-DAD-MS, MALDI, LC-MS/MS GC-MS, FTIR, Raman, SEM-EDS, and more.